 When I fill a FluidFM probe, I would expect the liquid to exit it if I apply pressure.
-Maybe even form a jet which then reaches the substrate at some point.
+Maybe even form a jet that then reaches the substrate at some point.
 Why do I not see that?

 FluidFM technology is in a sub-micron length scale, where the macroscopic concepts of how water flows are not valid anymore.
 Very important are surface and interface forces, which are much stronger than gravity for FluidFM probes.